bryan-at-looker/embed-sdk-sko-markdown/section5.md

 export const dashbord_layout_filter = 'KPIs'
 ```

-in `demo.ts` import the variable at the top near the other imports
+In `demo.ts` import the variable at the top near the other imports

 ```js
 import { dashbord_layout_filter } from './demo_config'